othoo/Oversees/README.md

 # Oversees
-Small JavaScript Game about gaining control over a colony
+Simple JavaScript Game about gaining control over a colony